WhaddaMakers/RPi-smart-mirror-tutorial/README.md

  * Press `F11` on your keyboard (this will make the MagicMirror window smaller)
  * then open the terminal with `CTRL + T`
  * Type `pm2 stop mm` this is the command tos stop the MagicMirror Software

      * other usefull commands are
-        * `pm2 restart mm`
+        * `pm2 restart mm` restarts the software
+        * `pm2 logs mm` shows log files
+        * `pm2 show mm` Shows proces information
      * If the keyboardlayout is wrong go to `Application menu (RPI logo top left corner) > Preferences > Keyboard and mouse`
      * Then click `Keyboard layout` and select you country under the drop down menu.

 #### 1. Setting your country